TargetProcess/taucharts-docs/tutorials/1min.md

 We built TauCharts based on three rules:

-1. Graphical design is imporant, so we designe everything with passion.
+1. Graphical design is imporant, so we design everything with passion.
 2. Simple charts are easy to create, complex charts are not easy, but possible.
 3. Flexibility is important.
-Plugins framework should be powerful.
+[Plugins framework](../plugins/README.md) should be powerful.

 ##How to create a simple line chart?